-Third, the Trust then reviews intra-day pricing fluctuations and the degree of variances in price on ETH Exchanges to identify any material notable variances that may impact the volume or price information of a particular ETH Exchange.
-The Trust then selects an ETH Exchange as its principal market based on highest trade volume and price stability in comparison to the other ETH Exchanges on the list.
+Third, the Trust then reviews intra-day pricing fluctuations and the degree of variances in price on ETC Exchanges to identify any material notable variances that may impact the volume or price information of a particular ETC Exchange.
+The Trust then selects an ETC Exchange as its principal market based on highest trade volume and price stability in comparison to the other ETC Exchanges on the list.

-The Trust determines its principal market annually and conducts a quarterly analysis to determine (i) if there have been recent changes to each ETH Exchange's transaction volume in the trailing twelve months, (ii) if any ETH Exchanges have fallen out of, or come into, compliance with applicable regulatory requirements, (iii) if there have been any exchanges that have added an ETH/USD pairing. (iv) if the Trust has engaged any new Authorized Participant that, due to being registered to do business in another jurisdiction, would make ETH Exchanges previously inaccessible to the Trust now accessible, (v) if recent changes to each ETH Exchange's price stability have occurred that would materially impact the selection of the principal market and necessitate a change in the

-Trust's determination of its principal market, or (vi) if the principal market is included in the TradeBlock ETX Index.
+The Trust determines its principal market annually and conducts a quarterly analysis to determine (i) if there have been recent changes to each ETC Exchange's transaction volume in the trailing twelve months, (ii) if any ETC Exchanges have fallen out of, or come into, compliance with applicable regulatory requirements, (iii) if there have been any exchanges that have added ETC/USD pairing, (iv) if the Trust has engaged any new Authorized Participant that, due to being registered to do business in another jurisdiction, would make ETC Exchanges previously inaccessible to the Trust now accessible, (v) if recent changes to each ETC Exchange's price stability have occurred that would materially impact the selection of the principal market and necessitate a change in the Trust's determination of its principal market, or (vi) if the principal market is included in the TradeBlock ECX Index.

-The cost basis of the investment in ETH recorded by the Trust for financial reporting purposes is the fair value of ETH at the time of transfer.
+The cost basis of the investment in ETC recorded by the Trust for financial reporting purposes is the fair value of ETC at the time of transfer.
 The cost basis recorded by the Trust may differ from proceeds collected by the Authorized Participant from the sale of the corresponding Shares to investors.

-Investment Company Considerations
+Investment Company Considerations and Significant Estimates

-The Trust is an investment company for GAAP purposes and follows accounting and reporting guidance in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946, Financial Services - Investment Companies.
-The Trust uses fair value as its method of accounting for ETH in accordance with its classification as an investment company for accounting purposes.
+The Trust qualifies as an investment company for accounting purposes pursuant to the accounting and reporting guidance under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946, Financial Services - Investment Companies.
+The Trust uses fair value as its method of accounting for ETC in accordance with its classification as an investment company for accounting purposes.
 The Trust is not registered under the Investment Company Act of 1940.
 GAAP requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
-Actual results could differ from those estimates and those differences could be material.
+Actual results could differ from those estimates and these differences could be material.